-Summer’s coming (we promise) and here's an all-to-familiar scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching a movie, when they notice that dreadful sound; drip... drip... drip.
-They turn their head to see the cat licking at a puddle that's steadily forming on the dining room floor.
-Suddenly: Worry, stress, and that “how much will this cost?” feeling.
-Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the central air conditioner is frozen solid.
-This can occur anywhere, from Voorhees to Africa, regardless of climate.
+Summer’s coming (believe it or not) and here's an all-to-familiar scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that dreadful sound; drip... drip... drip.
+They look over to see the cat licking at a puddle that's steadily forming on the kitchen floor.
+Suddenly: Worry, stress, and that sinking feeling.
+How did the leak start?; water heater, leaky toilet, shower, faucet?
+Not necessarily – it's the air conditioner of all things.
+This can happen anywhere, from Voorhees to Africa, regardless of weather.

 Why Air Conditioners Freeze